 How will the app work?

-Using 3D visualisation of ceremony and dance, audio recordings, video and text, Kurdiji 1.0 will provide some of the cultural nourishment provided by initiation in community.
+Using audio recordings, video and text, Kurdiji 1.0 will provide some of the cultural nourishment provided by initiation in community.
 The app will reach out to young people who can’t live on country, or who feel cut off or isolated.
 By reconnecting people with language, skin name, ceremony and law, this app will increase resilience by creating a sense of belonging.